rdyson/quick-text-image/README.md

 ## Notes

 * Works pretty well up to 160 characters.
-You can tweak the font size on line 43 (`_100` is the current font size, 100px).
+You can tweak the font size on line 43 to accommodate more text. `_100` is the current font size, which is 100px.
 * Doesn't handle commas yet.